aloisdeniel/fountain/README.md

 ### Actions

-By default, the framework includes a `ApplicationActionExecutor` middleware that allows to define `ApplicationActions` which are then invokes directly to produce new states.
+By default, the framework includes a `ApplicationActionExecutor` middleware that allows to define `ApplicationActions` which are then invoked directly to produce new states.

 ### Logger